Spanish company embroiled in nuclear smuggling scheme with Iran

 A source close to the operation named the company involved as ONA Electroerosion.

-The machines, sold for nearly 1 million euros ($1.30 million), were destined for use in Iran’s nuclear development program, according to the agency’s investigations to date.
+The machines, sold for nearly 1 million euros ($1.30 million), were destined for use in Iran’s nuclear development programme, according to the agency’s investigations to date.

 The U.N., the United States and the European Union have imposed sanctions on Iran for refusing to halt nuclear enrichment, which Western powers fear is part of a plan to amass the capability to produce nuclear weapons.